 Attention Hillingdon is an exciting and innovative project currently running with over 80 nurseries, playgroups and children's centres within the borough.
 The intervention supports the development of attention and listening skills, and promotes the development of social communication skills.
 If you would like to find out more information or to access Attention Hillingdon at a Children's Centre, please contact your local Children's Centre.
 To find out which Centre is near you, please visit http://www.hillingdon.gov.uk/childrenscentres.

 Friends of EarlyBird is a monthly support group run by parents for other parents.
 It runs on the third Friday of the month at Colham Manor Children’s Centre, Violet Avenue, Hillingdon, UB8 3PT.
 For further information call 01895 250211.
 Children are welcome to come along and access the play facilities including a sensory room.
-For more information about any of the above please email email@example.com or complete the form through this link to register your interest.
+Complete the form through this link to register your interest.

 Supporting Autism is a support group for parents whose child is either waiting for or has a diagnosis of autism.
 The group is run by a parent and experienced staff at Oak Farm Children's Centre.
 Please contact the centre for more information and to book a place.